linode/docs/docs/networking/salt/install-salt.md

         salt '*' test.ping

-For possible next steps, continue building a multi-server configuration setup and read more about <a href="/docs/networking/salt/salt-states-apache-mysql-php-fail2ban" target="_blank">configuration management with Salt States</a>.
+For possible next steps, continue building a multi-server configuration setup and read more about [configuration management with Salt States](/docs/networking/salt/salt-states-apache-mysql-php-fail2ban).